rmkatti/skymapper/README.rst

 SPHEREx seeks to describe the nature of cosmic inflation, the theorized phase of of accelerated expansion in the early universe.
-The mission will produce a catalog of low-redshift galaxies to calculate non-Gaussianity in the distribution of matter in the universe.Ultimately, these results will be used to estimate the so-called |fnL| parameter.
+The mission will produce a catalog of low-redshift galaxies to calculate non-Gaussianity in the distribution of matter in the universe.
+Ultimately, these results will be used to estimate the so-called |fnL| parameter.
 |fnL| > 1 would suggest that several fundamental fields drove inflation, while
 |fnL| < 1 would suggest that a single fundamental field drove inflation.